Relandersgrund: Structure and equipment

-The ship was built from 1886 to 1888 in Turku at the Wm.
-Crichton & Co. shipyard.
+The ship was built from 1886 to 1888 in Turku at the W:m Crichton & C:o shipyard.
 The ship's hull is made of steel and fastened with bolts.
 The ship's measurements are 27.1 x 6.7 x 2.1 m.
 The ship has a displacement of 168 tonnes.
 The ship originally had two masts and sails, a light emission device running on oil and a fog siren running on pressurised air.
 At the turn of the century the ship was fitted with a boiler for the foghorn, the anchor and heating.
 The hot-bulb engine operating the foghorn was moved to use an electric generator which powered a searchlight.
 This device, using an arc lamp rare at the time, was used for maritime pilots.
 All other lamps on the ship were kerosene lamps.

 The ship was unpowered and moved pulled by a tugboat.
 The sails were usually only raised to lighten the burden on the anchor chain during harsh weather at sea.